hectorbennett/hectorbennett.com/README.md

 # hectorbennett.com
-My Django website + Secret Santa generator
+Personal website including a Secret Santa generator, built in Django.

 To initiate, first make a new virtual environment